11 video game marketing campaigns we love (2025 update)

 Available exclusive from UK retailer GAME, the exorbitantly priced “Super Dangerous Wad Wad Edition” contained:

-It was effective, picking up a ton of media coverage on sites like The Verge, GameRant, Rock Paper Shotgun and more.
-One publication even ran a financial breakdown of everything included in the Wad Wad Edition, concluding that it’s terrible value, cementing the entire joke.
+It was effective, garnering extensive media coverage on sites like The Verge, GameRant, Rock Paper Shotgun and more.
+One publication even ran a financial breakdown of everything included in the Wad Wad Edition, concluding that it was of terrible value, cementing the entire joke.

 Deep Silver followed up on this idea with the Saints Row reboot, which had its own joke edition revealed on April Fool’s Day worth $100,000,000.
 You couldn’t purchase this one, but the buyer was said to become CEO of Deep Silver, get a book deal, have their student loan debts paid, a fleet of expensive cars and several other benefits.

-Unlike the other examples on this list, this one isn’t a specific marketing campaign that we’re impressed with; it’s more of a broader trend as a whole.
-Simply put, a growing number of video games with LiveOps strategies are leveraging the power of real-world seasonal events to boost their revenues.
+Unlike the other examples on this list, this one isn’t a specific marketing campaign that we’re impressed with; it’s more of a broader trend.
+Simply put, many video games with LiveOps strategies are leveraging the power of real-world seasonal events to boost their revenues.

-In fact, according to GameRefinery, more than 90% of the top-grossing 100 iOS mobile games use seasonal events to boost their revenues, making national holidays an essential part of LiveOps, with players expecting an influx of new content as holiday seasons approach.
+In fact, according to GameRefinery, more than 90% of the top-grossing 100 iOS mobile games use seasonal events to boost their revenues, with players now expecting an influx of new content as the holiday seasons approach.

-The events often vary from region to region for obvious reasons (i.e. it’s unlikely anyone outside of China will rush to a Chinese New Year event).
-Still, generally, almost any significant date in the calendar year is worthy of the LiveOps treatment – be that Christmas, Halloween, Pride Month, St Patrick’s Day or any others you can think of!
+The events often vary from region to region for obvious reasons (e.g., it’s unlikely anyone outside of China will rush to a Chinese New Year event).
+Still, generally, almost any significant date in the calendar year is worthy of the LiveOps treatment – be that Christmas, Halloween, Pride Month, St Patrick’s Day, or any others you can think of!

 Events like these are an excellent opportunity for game studios to give their games a seasonal makeover with new story content, game modes and seasonal cosmetic items that will drive engagement and open up new monetisation opportunities.